Trevbytes/kyles_critters/README.md

 The second feature Kyle wants is for customers to be able to loan critters from the store.
 As this is a new idea, not all the terms and conditions have been considered.
 But to start, customers can send a request to loan available critters.
 The store's staff can then reach out to the customer to negotiate terms.

 [Live Link to Site](https://kyles-crittersv1.herokuapp.com/)
+- For test purchases, use the card number 4242 4242 4242 4242, any CVC and any future experation date.

 ## Table of Contents